 Patient: Date: Surgery Date:

-Weeks 0-6
+Weeks 0 -6

-Goal:

-1) Protection of the surgical repair
+Goal: Protection of the s Protection of oper •

-, 2) Protection of open incision

-Precaution s: -

-1) Weight bearing as tolerated with crutches for 6 weeks.
+- Precautions: - 1) Weight bearing as tolerated with crutches for 6 weeks.
 Limit active hip extension with gait to tolerance.

-• 2) No active hamstring contraction

-No hip flexion greater than 30° for first 2 weeks (exception is restroom)

-No active knee flexion or hip extension a =
+See ideal progression below under DME - 2) No active hamstring contraction - 3) No hip flexion greater than 30° for first 2 weeks (exception is restroom) - 4) No active knee flexion or hip extension against gravity

-Durable Me edio cal Equipment
+Durable Medical Equipment

-1) Game Ready Groin Wrap cold therapy for 6 times per day for 20 minutes

-per session (Ice bags or frozen vegetables okay)

-, 2) Crutches- TTWB for 2 weeks, PWB for 1 • .
+- Game Ready Groin Wrap/cold therapy for 6 times per day for 20 minutes per session (Ice bags or frozen vegetables okay) - 2) Crutches- TTWB for 2 weeks, PWB for next 4 weeks

-Exercises:

-1) pelvic tilts (5 sec holds x 20/day)

-, NMES c SAQ (1/2 bolster) with hip flexi on less than 20 degrees

-isometrics hip flexion and external rotation

-, Quadriceps sets (5 reps x 2 sets x 3-5 sets • • • • • • • • • • • • • • • • • • • •

-5 Ankle pumps (20-30 reps/hour)

-- Begin passive range of motion of the kne e and hip at week 2.
-Do not

-, exceed 30° of hip flexion for first 2 week -

-beyond the restrictions stated above and l

-, 7) Begin gentle active range of motion of th =

-, exceed 45° of hip flexion.
-Do not allow k -

-restrictions stated above and limited by p
+- 1) pelvic tilts (5 sec holds x 20/day) - 2) NMES c SAQ (1/2 bolster) with hip flexion less than 20 degrees - 3) isometrics hip flexion and external rotation (5 sec holds x 10/day) - 4) Quadriceps sets (5 reps x 2 sets x 3-5 sets/day) - 5) 5 Ankle pumps (20-30 reps/hour) - 6) Begin passive range of motion of the knee and hip at week 2.
+Do not exceed 10° of hip flexion for first 2 weeks.
+Do not allow knee extension beyond the restrictions stated above and limited by pain. - 7) Begin gentle active range of motion of the knee and hip at week 4.
+Do not exceed 30° of hip flexion.
+Do not allow knee extension beyond the restrictions stated above and limited by pain.
+No active knee flexion against gravity.